 the genre has become a set of tropes to be repeated and repeated until all meaning has been drained from them.

 This has changed a bit since Kincaid wrote his Widening Gyre review in 2012.
-Today, the tropes will often be subverted with a splash of critical theory.
-They might be deconstructed to show how they perpetuate oppression in society, or reheated with a protagonist from a marginalised group (e.g. cyberpunk BUT WITH WOMEN).
+Today, the same tropes will often be subverted with a splash of critical theory.
+For example, they might be deconstructed to show how they perpetuate oppression in society.

 Either way, there’s now a noticeable disconnect between Anglo-American sci-fi that’s winning major prizes, and science & technology.
 It’s noticeable how few sci-fi stories deal with synthetic biology, for example.

 This is in contrast with, say, cyberpunk.
 William Gibson, author of Neuromancer, got many of his new ideas by using new tech to predict cultural changes.